aesirkth/AESIR-Mjollnir-Simulations/README.md

 $$\frac{\partial \text{my parameter}}{\partial t} = f(\text{rocket})$$

 For these occasions, the ``rocket`` has a field called ``rocket.derivative``.

+(https://se.mathworks.com/help/matlab/ref/containers.map.html (used instead of dictionary, as dictionaries don't yet support vectorized values).
+Henceforth, the word dictionary will be used to refer to containers.Map()  ).

 The keys and size of the values of the ``rocket.derivative`` have to be specified before running the simulation, for example in the rocket initiation script.
 For example, with the parameter ``rocket.my_parameter``:

 In the rocket initialization-script:
 ```